ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 ## Running Your First Container
 1. Now that Podman is installed, we can create our first container.
-2. On Windows Devices and Macs, podman uses a virtual machine to create and run containers.
+2. On Windows devices and Macs, podman uses a virtual machine to create and run containers.
 You can initialize this machine by running:

 ```
 podman machine init